Aethiles/ppo-pytorch/README.md

 Use `python -m source.main` to start a training run.
 The configuration can be adjusted by modifying either the file `config` or the class `HyperParameters` in `source/utilities/config/hyperparameters.py`.

+Use `python -m source.demo` to run a demo.
+Trained modes of BeamRider, Breakout and Pong are available.
+Consult `python -m source.demo -h` for a full list of options.

 # Tests
 This implementation was tested extensively through unit and integration tests as well as manual tests.
 The results of many experiments can be found in the repository [ppo-results](https://github.com/aethiles/ppo-results).
 In terms of